-The Prime Minister has announced a Royal Commission into the Aged Care sector.
+The Royal Commission into the Aged Care sector continues.
+The Commission’s final report is due in November 2020.
 The State of South Australia was shocked regarding the revelations surrounding the Oakden Nursing Home.
-The ABC’s flagship current affairs program 4 Corners has just screened a two part series highlighting abuse by staff of residents in nursing home facilities and the weaknesses of the bodies currently engaged to police those facilities.
+The ABC’s flagship current affairs program 4 Corners screened a two part series highlighting abuse by staff of residents in nursing home facilities and the weaknesses of the bodies currently engaged to police those facilities.

 This blog sets out the options available to abused residents and their relatives as to civil action that may be available against the facilities where abuse has occurred.